Meet Your Late Night Live Production Team

 Lead Vocals/Backing Vocals - - 2nd CTTE - Favorite Artists - - Phil Collins, Beatles, Meatloaf, Rush, Genesis, Renaissance, Yes

+Looking forward to my first CTTE.
 I am currently a Junior at Montclair State University studying Early Childhood Education, with Musical Theater Minor.
 I have been singing as long as I can remember.
 I have performed as both a lead character and ensemble member in High School musicals such as Oliver, Oklahoma & The Wedding Singer.

 VERONIKA HORVEN JENSEN - SPYDEBERG,NORWAY

 Lead Vocalist - - 2nd CTTE - - Favorite Artists: Marillion, Genesis (Hackett era), King Crimson, Frank Zappa, Depeche Mode, Porcupine Tree, Riverside, Mr Bungles